AhmedAbdElFatahMohamed/Complete-projects/EPL Web scrape/README.md

 # Project Overview

-In this project, we'll predict the winner of football matches in the English Premier League (EPL).
+In this project, we'll scrape the data of football matches in the English Premier League (EPL).

 **Project Steps**

 * Scrape match data using requests, BeautifulSoup, and pandas.
-* Clean the data and get it ready for machine learning using pandas.
+* Clean the data and output it to CSV file.

 File overview:

 * `Football.py` - a python file that scrapes our data.
+* `matches.csv` - a csv file that contains the final result.

 # Local Setup